+9. HOUSEKEEPING

-9. HOUSEKEEPING Scrap containers will be provided and emptied frequently.
-(1926.25[c]) 10.
+Scrap containers will be provided and emptied frequently.
+(1926.25[c])

+10. FI 10.
 FIRE PROTECTION a.
 A fire prevention plan has been developed for this job site.
-(1926.150[a]; 151; 152; 154)
+(1926.150[a]; 151; 152; 154) b.

-b.
 Fire extinguishers are available on the job site.
 (1926.150[c])

-a.
-Excavation and protection plan

-b.
-Adequate shoring on hand

-c.
-If applicable, certified shoring plan in place

-d.
-Competent excavation person onsite

-CR ANES (IF UNDER FLINTCO, LLC CONTROL)

-a.
-A qualified employee has been designated to conduct a daily inspection of the crane (1926.1412[a][1])

-b.
-Rigging equipment of the right type and quantity will be provided and inspected daily (1926.251)

-c.
-Controls have been instituted that will prevent any crane from coming into contact with any energized electrical lines (1926.1408)

-d.
-For all type cranes, a barrier with warning signs will be provided to protect the swing radius of the counterweights (1926.1424)

-e.
-Certified operator on site

-f.
-Certified Rigger on site

-g.
-Copy of annual inspection and maintenance records on file

-AN ITICIPATED HAZARDS

-b.
+EXCAVATIONS a.
+Excavation and protection plan b.
+Adequate shoring on hand c.
+If applicable, certified shoring plan in place d.
+Competent excavation person onsite ł RANES (IF UNDER FLINTCO, LLC CONTROL) a.
+A qualified employee has been designated to conduct a daily inspection of the crane (1926.1412[a][1]) b.
+Rigging equipment of the right type and quantity will be provided and inspected daily (1926.251) c.
+Controls have been instituted that will prevent any crane from coming into contact with any energized electrical lines (1926.1408) d.
+For all type cranes, a barrier with warning signs will be provided to protect the swing radius of the counterweights (1926.1424) e.
+Certified operator on site f.
+Certified Rigger on site g.
+Copy of annual inspection and maintenance records on file s NTICIPATED HAZARDS a.
+Picture taken of existing building condition b.
 Picture taken of surrounding area, i.e. streets, business buildings, houses, wells, ponds, shrubbery c.
-In remodel and add-ons, check structure for presence of asbestos
+In remodel and add-ons, check structure for presence of asbestos ISCELLANEOUS a.

-14. MISCELLANEOUS a.
 Drawings and Plans showing all formwork details will be available on the job site (1926.701[a][2]) b.
 Drawings and plans for scaffolding systems are on the job site (1926.451[g]) c.
 Arrangements have been made for work site lighting for form stripping in dark areas and other work during the hours of darkness (1926.51[a]) d.
-Arrangements have been made for an adequate supply of drinking water (1926.51[a]) and toilet facilities (1926.51[c][1])
+Arrangements have been made for an adequate supply of drinking water (1926.51[a]) and toilet facilitie (1926.51[c][1]) EMOLITION a.

-15. 15.
-DEMOLITION

-a.
 Demo Plan with engineering survey

 b.
 Electric, water, steam, sewer and other service lines

 c.
 Blaster certification

 d.
 Sufficient signage